LENS-TUGraz/APEX/Results/Readme.md

 ## Subfolder

 - **Evaluation_Results**: Includes the evaluation results related to the research paper for different application requirements (ARs).
+These are the evaluation results that were performed on the data that were taken from real-world recorded testbed experiments.

+ **Synthetic Data**: